 About Us

-IFAA promotes alternative ideas on social, ecological and economic transformation by engaging thought leaders who see inequalities on the basis of race, gender, class, ethnicity and caste, among others, as impediments to a flourishing society.
+IFAA promotes alternative ideas on social, ecological and economic transformation by engaging civil society who see inequalities on the basis of race, gender, class, ethnicity and caste, among others, as impediments to a flourishing society.

 Our History